-Martin HeideggerMartin Heidegger (; ; 26 September 188926 May 1976) was a German philosopher and a seminal thinker in the Continental tradition and philosophical hermeneutics, and is "widely acknowledged to be one of the most original and important philosophers of the 20th century."
-Heidegger is best known for his contributions to phenomenology and existentialism, though as the ''Stanford Encyclopedia of Philosophy'' cautions, "his thinking should be identified as part of such philosophical movements only with extreme care and qualification".
+Martin HeideggerMartin Heidegger (; ; 26 September 188926 May 1976) was a German philosopher and a seminal thinker in the Continental tradition of philosophy.
+He is "widely acknowledged to be one of the most original and important philosophers of the 20th century."
+Heidegger is best known for his contributions to phenomenology, hermeneutics, and existentialism, though as the ''Stanford Encyclopedia of Philosophy'' cautions, "his thinking should be identified as part of such philosophical movements only with extreme care and qualification".
 Heidegger was a member and public supporter of the Nazi Party.
 There is controversy over the degree to which his Nazi affiliations influenced his philosophy.

 Heidegger also made critical contributions to philosophical conceptions of truth, arguing that its original meaning was unconcealment, to philosophical analyses of art as a site of the revelation of truth, and to philosophical understanding of language as the "house of being."
 Heidegger's later work includes criticisms of technology's instrumentalist understanding in the Western tradition as "enframing", treating all of Nature as a "standing reserve" on call for human purposes.
 Provided by Wikipedia

 Showing 1 - 20 of 50 for search: 'Heidegger, Martin, 1889-1968', query time: 0.09s